There's a terrible golf swing myth that may be destroying your backswing and, worse, your hope for improvement.

 Learning this movement pattern will give you more power with less effort, and you can make great progress without ever hitting a ball by simply working in front of a mirror.

-Video Transcription: How Right Arm Works in Backswing
+Video Transcription: How Right Arm Works in the Golf Backswing

 In another video I talked about how the right elbow pit needs to be out, away from you at address, and stay that way as you go back.